samuaaltonen/supercell-coding-challenge/NOTES.md

 Ideas:
 - Spawn multiple balls with different colors representing different velocities.
 Different colors grant extra points.
 - Paddle movement boost with shift.
 Boost uses energy.
 AI has also boost.
-- Balls have mass that affect other balls like gravity so it is possible to do trick shots with gravity effects.
 - Balls have collisions
 - With many balls it is easy to lose after small mistake, change losing mechanism to be based on "health" instead.
 Draw health bar.
 - Colorful particle effects, textures, music, ball sounds